-Lifestyle changes are easier said than done, but healthy living pays off in more ways than just getting junior to stand up.
+Lifestyle changes are easier said than done, but healthy living pays off in more ways than one.

 Female Sexual Arousal Disorder (FSAD) is a whole different story.

 It can be a symptom or a cause/effect of the most common sexual disorder, female anorgasmia.
-Three out of four women (75%) suffer from the inability to have orgasms with penetration sex alone.
+Three out of four women (75%) cannot have orgasms with penetration sex alone.

 Numbers vary from different sources, but regardless, the prevalence rate is still high.

-FSAD which is a different problem, it is a persistent and recurring inability to lubricate for intercourse.
-If you know enough about sex and think about it, it can also be a cause (or an effect) of anorgasmia.
+FSAD, a different problem, is a persistent and recurring inability to lubricate for intercourse.
+If you know enough about sex and think about it, it can also cause (or affect) anorgasmia.

-It can result in low sexual desire due to the dissatisfaction of sexual contact or sexual pain (this is another disorder).
+It can result in low sexual desire due to the dissatisfaction with sexual contact or sexual pain (another disorder).

-Another common reason for FSAD is a hormonal imbalance.
+Another common reason why female sexual arousal disorder treatment might be necessary is when there is a hormonal imbalance.

-Sexual arousal is not the only known (and definitely not the most annoying) symptom of it.
-Every healthy woman of child-bearing age goes through monthly ovulation cycle that changes their hormonal state and it can affect sexual desire.
+Sexual arousal is not the only known (and not the most annoying) symptom of it.
+Every healthy woman of child-bearing age goes through a monthly ovulation cycle that changes their hormonal state and can affect sexual desire.